 Not only that they have talked about HootSuite but the testimonial shows Herschel team using HootSuite practically and how it has helped them with growth.

-Felder Group is a leading woodworking machine manufacturing company.
-This customer testimonial showcases their machine, its uses, and the benefits.
+This customer testimonial showcases their machine, its uses, and the benefits to potential customers.
 The testimonial targets a specific audience effectively.
-The customer shared his complete story, how the machine helped him, and discussed the major benefits of using the machine.
+The customer shared their complete story, how the machine helped him, and discussed the major benefits of using the machine.

 Notice that the video testimonials are professionally recorded.
 These types of testimonials boost brand image and are appealing.
-You can create these types of amazing testimonials using Trustmary video testimonial collector.
-Read more about it here.
+If your budget isn’t cut out for high-end video productions, you can create amazing video testimonials using Trustmary’s video testimonial software.

 Here are the most inspiring social proof examples of text testimonials:

 Zoho has created a customer testimonial page where it showcases both text and video testimonials from its customers.
 These are very detailed testimonials (rather case studies) that are available to download in PDF.
 The testimonial doesn’t just quote the customer, but it shares the complete story and background.